deanturpin/ci/readme.md

 See my [Travis builds](https://travis-ci.org/deanturpin).

 # Travis CI - repo configuration
-Create an account with your GitHub login and enable your repo.
+Create an account with your GitHub login and enable a repo to get started.
 (Travis Pro appears to enable new repos by default.)

 ## C++11 - simple builds
-If you just want to get something building quickly the default Trusty build has clang 5 pre-installed: no need for complicated matrices.
+If you just want to get something building quickly the default Trusty build has clang 5 pre-installed, no need for complicated matrices.

 Travis config
 ```YAML